BRANDING QUESTIONS, ANSWERED

 HOW DO I KNOW IF MY DESIGN BRIEF IS READY FOR YOU?

 The best way to know is to send me what you have and we’ll chat over the telephone before you make any decisions.
-If I struggle to visualise your brand identity after discussing your brief, then it’s likely there are gaps that need filling.
+If I struggle to visualise your brand identity after discussing your brief, it’s likely there are gaps that need filling.
 Either way, we’ll be able to establish the next best step before you invest in design.

 WHAT HAPPENS AFTER OUR INITIAL CALL?